railscampau/railscampau.github.com/index.markdown

 # Registration now open

-<blockquote>Imagine yourself and a posse of like-minded ruby hackers on a country retreat with zero internet for a weekend of fun.
+<blockquote>Imagine yourself and a posse of like-minded Ruby hackers on a country retreat with zero internet for a weekend of fun.
 You'll laugh, hack, learn, cry (well, you probably won’t cry… but you know… it felt poetic) and most likely play a crap-load of guitar hero. [<a href="http://railscamp08.org/" title="Rails Camps">manifesto</a>]</blockquote>

 <a href="http://www.flickr.com/photos/lachlanhardy/3045076837/" title="More Mexican (by Lachlan Hardy)"><img src="http://farm4.static.flickr.com/3016/3045076837_f1ff415033_m.jpg" title="More Mexican (by Lachlan Hardy)" alt="More Mexican (by Lachlan Hardy)" class="align-right" width="240" height="160" /></a>